Skip to content

 Note

 Choose either GuanceDB or InfluxDB.
-If using InfluxDB, make sure to change the time series engine admin account.
+If using InfluxDB, be sure to change the time series engine administrator account.

 Introduction